 What can I do as a volunteer?

-Our volunteer roles are evolving constantly to reflect volunteer feedback, the needs of those we help and changes in the planning systems.
+Our volunteer roles are evolving constantly to reflect volunteer feedback, the needs of those we help, and changes in the planning system.

-The current volunteer opportunities we offer fit into the following broad categories:
+The current volunteer opportunities we offer fit into the following categories:

 Consultation and community engagement

 This volunteering activity involves providing a neutral facilitator role in support of local communities in deprived areas (defined as top 30% most deprived in England according to the Government's Index of Multiple Deprivation) to help them engage effectively with public consultations associated with Local Plans or large scale planning applications.
 It could also involve delivering capacity building workshops or specific community engagement exercises.

 This volunteer activity may involve delivering general training on neighbourhood planning to community groups and/or councillors.
 It could also involve providing bespoke support to a group working on a neighbourhood plan in an area of multiple deprivation - such as assisting with a community engagement activity or providing technical advice.